Skip to main content

 De Morgen

 Four ducks get bored of their little pond.
 ‘Come on, we’re going to the lake!’ decides one of the four fearlessly.
 Erik walks at the back of the group and cautiously expresses his doubts.
 The lake?
 Doesn’t a terrible monster live there?
 Unimpressed by Erik’s objections, the group continues undaunted, off on an adventure.
-In ‘The Monster Lake’, Leo Timmers demonstrates once again what makes him unique as an illustrator.
+In ‘The Monster in the Lake’, Leo Timmers demonstrates once again what makes him unique as an illustrator.

 • Cover 'Atan of Kea'